The Wadden Sea National Park is one of the new national parks in Denmark.

-The Wadden Sea National Park is one of the most important wetlands in the world, stretching from Den Helder in the Netherlands, around the German Bight in Germany to Blaavandshuk in Denmark and cover a stretch of 500 km.
+The Wadden Sea National Park is one of the most important wetlands globally, stretching from Den Helder in the Netherlands, around the German Bight in Germany to Blaavandshuk in Denmark, and covering 500 km.

 Therefore it is also on the list of Particular Sensitive Sea Areas (PSSA) as the Galapagos Islands and the Great Barrier Reef in Australia.
-If you visit the Wadden Sea Centre which is information- and activity centre, you can see exhibitions on the tide, fauna and flora or book a trip to Oyster Safari or 'Sort Sol' adventure.
+If you visit the Wadden Sea Centre, an information- and activity centre, you can see exhibitions on the tide, fauna and flora or book a trip to Oyster Safari or 'Sort Sol' adventure.

-It is one of the most important areas for birds, fish and seals, and 10-12 million of water birds pass through the area in the spring and the autumn on their way to and from their breeding grounds in the northern part of the Nordic countries, Siberia or Greenland.
+For a wide variety of Waterbird species is the Wadden Sea, both the main picnic area and the most important wintering area in Europe.
+It is one of the most important areas for birds, fish and seals, and 10-12 million waterbirds pass through the spring and autumn area on their way to and from their breeding grounds in the northern part of the Nordic countries, Siberia or Greenland.
 The birds feed in the sea`s tidal flats, which are exposed twice every 24 hours.
 Here they find vital needs for the further flight as Archimedean screws, mussels, lugworms.
-For a wide variety of Waterbird species is the Wadden Sea both the main picnic area and the most important wintering area in Europe

 The Wadden Sea also has the largest population of the common seal in Denmark, and they rest on the many banks, which flood at high tide.

-From the centre, there is a possibility to take the tractor bus to the Mandø Island which is 6km out in the sea.
+There is a possibility to take the tractor bus to Mandø Island, which is 6km out in the sea from the centre.

 The Wadden Sea National Park region is a popular holiday destination in Denmark.
-The Rømo Island is nearby and has one of the biggest beaches in Europe.
-On another island nearby, Fanø, they also have very beautiful beaches and participate in the International Kite Fliers Festival each year in June.
+Rømo Island is nearby and has one of the biggest beaches in Europe.
+On another island nearby, Fanø, they also have lovely beaches and participate in the International Kite Fliers Festival each year in June.